Juvenile Law Legal Team

 Serving Hartford, New Britain, Torrington, Litchfield, Granby, Avon, Canton, Simsbury, Farmington and Surrounding Areas

 The Juvenile Matters division is the part of the Connecticut Superior Court that deals with children and families.
 The two kinds of proceedings heard in Juvenile Court concern the care of minor children and the behavior of minor children.
-We would be happy to help you with juvenile legal issues such as:
+As a Simsbury Juvenile Law Lawyer, I would be happy to help you with juvenile legal issues such as:

 - Applications for Emancipation